 Arena District Date for the Sports Enthusiast

 If you’re a sports fan, you can’t go wrong in Columbus’ Arena District; with three arenas within walking distance from each other, just pick your team!
-Before the game, enjoy any food you can dream up at the historic North Market.
-After you’ve cheered yourself hoarse at the game, we suggest heading slightly south to Downtown to settle in for a relaxed night at Pins Mechanical Co., or enjoy the chic, French-inspired vibe at The Keep in Hotel LeVeque.
+Before the game, enjoy any food you can dream of at the historic North Market.
+After you’ve cheered yourself hoarse at the game, we suggest heading slightly south to Downtown to settle in for a relaxed night at Pins Mechanical Co. or enjoy the chic, French-inspired vibe at The Keep in Hotel LeVeque.

 Pins Mechanical Co.

 Short North Tacos, Candle Pours and Drinks on the Skyline

 Enjoy an afternoon out no matter how cold it might be in central Ohio – start things off at El Segundo, Cameron Mitchell’s fun take on the Mexican kitchen, and then spend some time at Penn & Beech pouring your own candles!
 To round off the evening, head up to Lumin Sky Bar for breathtaking views of the city, Spanish tapas, and creative drinks.
 If you’re spending the evening with a group of friends, Lumin is even offering heated igloo reservations for groups of eight – it doesn’t get better than that.

 Cap City Fine Diner & Bar is a Columbus staple!
 If you’re in Dublin, head to the restaurant’s Riverside Drive location for an artsy but comfortingly classic array of menu choices.
 After dinner, stroll around the rest of the Bridge Park area for drinks at Vaso Dublin (they're another Columbus restaurant offering igloo reservations!), or drive over to Historic Dublin to enjoy drinks at The Pearl.